WHAT DOES A LIGHTING DIRECTOR DO?

 In the film industry, the lighting director is responsible for the look and feel of the images that make up a movie.
 Lighting directors need to be knowledgeable about a wide range of lighting equipment to achieve the desired mood, atmosphere, and effects required in each scene.
 They also are charged with helping actors look right for their parts.

 While we primarily think that the lighting director is only used for interiors or nighttime shoots, in actuality they also are responsible for achieving the look and feel of scenes shot outdoors in the daytime.
 In fact, this can be as difficult, if not more so than locations that depend entirely on artificial light.
 In the nighttime or interior shots where all lighting must be supplied, it is possible to “paint the scene” with the proper placement of lights.
 In daytime exterior shots, the lighting director may be faced with shooting into the sun (massive backlighting) yet finding ways to light the actors through the use of reflectors or HMI lights.

 Often, the director of photography (cinematographer) acts as the lighting director, in which case he works closely with the director to achieve the look, feel, and mood of each shot.
 In other productions, there may be a designated lighting director who works closely with the director of photography.
 In these situations, the lighting director reports to the Director of Photography, who in turn works with, and reports to, the Director.

-In short, the lighting director must be one-part artist who paints with light (or absence of light) through a thorough understanding of light and shadow and one-part electrical contractor who understands amps, volts, wiring and single and three phase electric power.
+In short, the lighting director must be a one-part artist who paints with light (or absence of light) through a thorough understanding of light and shadow and a one-part electrical contractor who understands amps, volts, wiring, and single and three-phase electric power.

 Related: Learn about being a Gaffer.